 Maggie Parker is a Licensed Professional Counselor and Board Certified Supervisor in the Commonwealth of Virginia.
-She is also a certified Child Centered Play Therapist-Supervisor, and recently applied for certification as a Registered Play Therapist- Supervisor.
+She is also a Registered Play Therapy-Supervisior and a Certified Child Centered Play Therapist-Supervisor

 Maggie has provided mental health and play therapy services in a variety of settings, including pre-schools and elementary schools, community counseling clinics, private practice, and intensive outpatient facilities.
 She has been practicing since 2009, and received her license in Texas in 2012.